DNA Test - MyHeritage

 However, every year tens of thousands of people take the MyHeritage DNA test, which helps add additional genetic information to their database.
 Therefore, over time, the laboratory analyzes are more and more precise.

-La platform en ligne will offer you matches with other users according to:
+The online platform will offer you matches with other users according to:

 Geographic origins and ancestral places